hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

 └── figures
 ```

-> **NOTE FOR WINDOWS OS users** - When you open the project folder after unzipping, please check if you have a `data` folder with a sub folder also called `data`.
+> **NOTE FOR WINDOWS OS users** - When you open the project folder after unzipping, please check if you have a `data` folder with a subfolder also called `data`.
 If this is the case, please move all the files from the subfolder into the parent `data` folder.

 ## Loading single-cell RNA-seq count data